Simplicity of the contactomorphism group of finite regularity: Rybicki's fundamental homological lemma

-Because of this, we need to provide its details with some revision and amplification of the construction of the unfolding-fragmentation operator associated the $N$-fragmentation with $N > 2$ as given in the previous sections.
+We have already stated the first half of the statement of \cite[Lemma 8.6]{rybicki2} in Lemma \ref{lem:rybicki86(1)}.
+Now we separate the second half of the statement of \cite[Lemma 8.6]{rybicki2} here, which we need to improve them by the reasons mentioned in Remark \ref{rem:rybicki-error} in the introduction of the present paper.
+Because of this, we needed to provide its details with some corrections and amplifications of the construction of the unfolding-fragmentation operator associated the $N$-fragmentation with $N > 2$ as given in Section \ref{sec:unfolding-fragmentation}.
 Furthermore we also need to make a finer choice of various numerical constants appearing in the construction.

 Wee recall

 and more generally \be \CW_k^{2n+1} \cong S^1 \times T^*(T^{k-1} \times \R^{n-k+1}) \ee for $k = 0, \ldots, n$.
 Let $f \in \CU_3$ and consider the $T^{n+1}$-equivariant map \be f^*: = \widehat \Theta_A^{(n>)}(f) : \CW_{n+1}^{2n+1} \to \CW_{n+1}^{2n+1}. \ee \begin{lem} The map $f^*$ satisfies the following: \begin{enumerate} \item It has the form \be f^*(\xi_0, \xi, y) = f^*(z,q,p) = (z + f_0^*(p), q+ f_1^*(p), p), \quad (\xi_0,\xi,y) = (z,q,p) \ee for some function $(f_0^*,f_1^*): \R^n_p \to \R^{n+1}_{(z,q)} = \R^z \times \R^n_q$. \item We have \be [\Xi^{(k)}_{A;a}(f^*)] = [\Xi^{(k)}_{A;a'}(f^*)] \ee \end{enumerate} \end{lem} \begin{proof} Since $f^*$ is $T^{n+1}$-equivariant, we can write its unique lifting to $\R^{2n+1}$, still denoted by $f^*$ such that $f^*-id$ is $\R^{n+1}$-equivariant.
 This implies there exists a map $v: \R^n_p \to \R^{n+1}_{(z,q)}$ of the form given by \be v(p): = (f_0^*(p),f_1^*(p)) \ee which is a section of the projection $\R^{2n+1} \to \R^n_p$.
 (See Appendix \ref{sec:equivariance} for the proof in a similar context.)
 This proves Statement (1).